Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-05-06-transitionning-into-data-science-non-technical-background.md

 <b>Curriculum</b>

-- http://datasciencemasters.org/ - A ton of amazing resources to complement my learnings.
+- <a href="http://datasciencemasters.org/">http://datasciencemasters.org/</a> - A ton of amazing resources to complement my learnings.
 Must read for anyone planning to learn Data Science on their own.
 - <a href="https://learn.lambdaschool.com/syllabus/ds">Lambda school</a> – This page details everything that they teach in data science at Lambda School.
 I’ll be using this page to check if I have any holes in the curriculum I am creating for myself.

 <b>Online courses</b>